Genauer, Emily, b. 1910 d. 2002

 - Microfilm reel NG1 available at Archives of American Art offices and through interlibrary loan.

-- Microfilmed portion must be consulted on microfilm.
+- Collection is being processed and is CLOSED to researchers.
+Microfilmed portion must be consulted on microfilm.
 Unmicrofilmed papers received in August 2000 and August 2003 are unavailable until preliminary processing has been completed, and then only by appointment.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.